kurty51114/Assignment1_2420/README.md

 > doctl auth init --context <NAME>
 > ```

-This command starts the doctl authentication tool with which you can use the token you just created to connect doctl to your account with DigitalOcean
+This command starts the doctl authentication tool with which you can use the token you just created to connect doctl to your account with DigitalOcean[^4].

 6. Paste the authentication token you copied earlier beside *Enter your access token* and press **Enter**: